hshanka/spring-petclinic/readme.md

 ## Containerizing the Spring-Petclinic application

 My next step was to continerize the application.
-In order. todo so, I added a Dockerfile to the prject with. thecontents below:
+In order to do so, I added a Dockerfile to the prject with the contents below:

 ```
 # syntax=docker/dockerfile:1